elbruno/RustOpenAIAPIs/README.md

 - [OpenAI API Image Generation](https://platform.openai.com/docs/guides/images)

-## Sample Code
+## Scenarios

-### Text Completions
+### 1. Text Completions

 You can view a sample console app using GPT-3 Completions code in the "[src/openai_apis_completions/](src/openai_apis_completions/)" directory in this repository.

-### Image Generation
+### 2. Image Generation

 You can view a sample console app using DALL-E image generation model code in the "[src/openai_apis_image_generations/](src/openai_apis_image_generations/)" directory in this repository.

+### 3. ChatGPT API in a chat console app

+You can view a sample console app that runs as a chat, using ChatGPT model {gpt-3.5-turbo}.
+The code for this sample is in the "[src/openai_apis_chatgpt/](src/openai_apis_chatgpt/)" directory in this repository.

-## Testing the samples
+## Testing scenarios 1 and 2

-Cargo run is the easiest way to test the OpenAI Completions sample app.
+Cargo run is the easiest way to test the OpenAI Completions and the Image Generation sample apps.

-The console app receives 2 parametres: API Key and Prompt.
+In scenarios 1 and 2, the console app receives 2 parametres: API Key and Prompt.

 In example: